nlp-unibuc/nlp-unibuc-website/content/pages/people/liviu-p-dinu.md

 3. Ana Sabina Uban, Alina Maria Cristea, Anca Dinu, Liviu P. Dinu, Simona Georgescu, Laurentiu Zoicas, 2021.
 Tracking Semantic Change in Cognate Sets for English and Romance Languages.
 In Proc.
 2nd International Workshop on Computational Approaches to Historical Language Change 2021 (co-locatted with ACL-IJCNLP 2021), Online.
 4. Ana-Maria Bucur, Marcos Zampieri and Liviu P. Dinu, 2021.
 An Exploratory Analysis of the Relation between Offensive Language and Mental Health.
 In Proc. of The Joint Conference of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing: Findings (ACL-IJCNLP Findings 2021), Online.
 5. Ana Sabina Uban, Cornelia Caragea, and Liviu Dinu.
 2021.
 Studying the Evolution of Scientific Topics and their Relationships.
 In: Proceedings of The Joint Conference of the 59th Annual Meeting of the Association for Computational Linguistics and the 11th International Joint Conference on Natural Language Processing: Findings (ACL-IJCNLP Findings 2021), Online.
+6. Alina Maria Cristea, Liviu P. Dinu, Simona Georgescu, Mihnea-Lucian Mihai and Ana Sabina Uban, 2021.
+Automatic Discrimination between Inherited and Borrowed Latin Words in Romance Languages
+In: Proceedings of 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP 2021- Findings), p.
+2845-2855, Punta Cana, Dominican Republic, noiembrie 7-11, 2021.
+7. Liviu P. Dinu, Ioan-Bogdan Iordache, Ana Sabina Uban and Marcos Zampieri, 2021.
+A Computational Exploration of Pejorative Language in Social Media.
+In: Proceedings of 2021 Conference on Empirical Methods in Natural Language Processing (EMNLP 2021-Findings), p.3493-3498, Punta Cana, Dominican Republic, noiembrie 7-11, 2021.
+8. Ana-Maria Bucur, Adrian Cosma, Liviu P Dinu, 2021.
+Sequence-to-Sequence Lexical Normalization with Multilingual Transformers.
+In Proceedings of the 7th Workshop on Noisy User-generated Text (WNUT 2021, co-located with EMNLP 2021), p.
+473-482, Punta Cana, Dominican Republic, noiembrie 7-11, 2021.
+9. Ioana R. Podină, Ana-Maria Bucur, Diana Todea, Liviu Fodor, Andreea Luca, Liviu P. Dinu and Rareș Boian, 2021.
+Natural language processing as a tool to identify the Reddit particularities of cancer survivors around the time of diagnosis and remission: A pilot study.
+In The Fifth Widening NLP Workshop -WiNLP 2021 (co-locatted with EMNLP 2021), p.
+21-24, Punta Cana, Dominican Republic, noiembrie 7-11, 2021.
+10. Alina Maria Cristea, Anca Dinu, Liviu P. Dinu, Simona Georgescu, Ana Sabina Uban and Laurențiu Zoicaș, 2021.
+Towards an Etymological Map of Romanian.
+In Proceedings of Recent Advances in Natural Language Processing (RANLP 2021), pages 315-324, septembrie 1–3, 2021.
+11. Alexandra Ciobotaru and Liviu P. Dinu, 2021.
+RED: A Novel Dataset for Romanian Emotion Detection from Tweets.
+In Proceedings of Recent Advances in Natural Language Processing (RANLP 2021), pages 291–301, septembrie 1–3, 2021.
+12. Ana-Maria Bucur, Ioana R. Podină, Liviu P Dinu, 2021.
+A Psychologically Informed Part-of-Speech Analysis of Depression in Social Media, 2021.
+In Proceedings of Recent Advances in Natural Language Processing (RANLP 2021), pages 199–207 septembrie 1–3, 2021.
+13. Ana-Maria Bucur, Adrian Cosma and Liviu Dinu, 2021.
+Early Risk Detection of Pathological Gambling, Self-Harm and Depression Using BERT.
+In Proc.
+CLEF 2021, p.
+938-949, online, 2021.

 ## 2020